OpenSeizureDetector/webApi/api/README.md

 For my Virtual Private Servier I am using noip.com to give it a domain name (osdapi.ddns.net).
 I had to pay for their extended service to be able to make these configuration changes.

 There was a lot of fiddling to get this working, so I think I'll need to re-write a step-by step procedure using a new server installation....
+To debug issues with the mail authentication I used https:/mail-tester.com, which was excellent - well worth the 10Euro to use it for a week!